fribbels/Fribbels-Epic-7-Optimizer/README.md

 ### Importing gear data

-Once you have the gear.txt file from the OCR step, choose the file and it will import the gear into the optimizer.
+Once you have the gear.txt file, choose the file to import the gear into the optimizer.
+Most of the time you will want the **Merge** option.

+* **Merge data** will combine your new gear screenshots with your currently loaded gear while keeping your heroes' equipped gear and builds intact.
 * *Append data* will add the new gears to your existing gears.
 * *Overwrite data* will load in the new data, removing all previous items and heroes
-* *Merge data* will combine your new gear screenshots with your currently loaded gear while keeping your heroes' equipped gear and builds intact.

 If you want to wipe all your data and start clean with gear screenshots, use Overwrite.

 If you have new screenshot files to add to a save, use the Append option.

-If you already have a save, and you've screenshotted all your gear again, use Merge to replace old items with new items.
+If you already have a save, and you want to update your gear, use Merge to replace old items with new items.

 ### Save/Load all optimizer data